Wood stork: Threats

-Disturbance by tourists can have an effect on nesting success, with a study finding that nests that had boats passing by them within about 20 m had an average of 0.1 chicks fledging, compared to the normal rate for that area of about 0.9 chicks fledging per nest.
+Hunting and egg-collecting by humans has been implicated as a factor in the decline of South American wood storks.
+Humans also cause nest failures through ecotourism; disturbance by tourists can have an effect on nesting success, with a study finding that nests that had boats passing by them within about 20 m had an average of 0.1 chicks fledging, compared to the normal rate for that area of about 0.9 chicks fledging per nest.
 Pedestrians watching from a distance of at least 75 m did not significantly affect nesting success.

+Habitat alteration has been implicated as the main threat to wood stork populations in the United States.
 In the Everglades, levee and drainage systems have caused the timing of water fluctuations to change, thus shifting the timing of nesting and consequently a decrease in population.